mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 <tr>
 <td><strong>Testing Errors</strong></td>
 <td>N/A</td>
-<td>19</td>
+<td>0</td>
 <td>0</td>
 </tr>
 </table>

 #### Discussion

-As expected, no errors were found in formatting or coding of the certified measures in production systems.
-A very small number of files were reported by a single client.
-In all cases, the encounters were not properly coded in the EHR and therefore were missing necessary codes in the resulting QRDA-I file.
-Additionally, the upgrade to Cypress 7.3.1 introduced a few errors to our QRDA-I testing; however, all of these errors were resolved before reaching production systems.
+In 2025, we partnered with a new vendor for client QRDA I ingestion.
+During the review, 5 minor issues in document coding format were discovered making the QRDA I files.
+While these files were successfully tested in Cypress, the format was inconsistent with what the vendor's reconciliation program was expecting.
+Corrections were made to the file format, and QRDA I files are successfully reconciled by the vendor while also passing Cypress testing.
+Additionally, 2 errors were reported regarding client measure calculations.
+In both cases, this was determined to be due to errors in the client workflow preventing their data from properly calculating.
+This was corrected through client education.
 ### Measure 2: Clinical Quality Measures Incoming

 #### Description

 This measure will review WebChart EHR's ability to measure clinical quality and export the required information.
-Compliance will be tested both manually by developers and clients as well as automatically by reporting bodies and the Cypress CUV+ test system.
+Compliance will be tested both manually by developers and clients as well as automatically by reporting bodies and the Cypress 7+ test system.

 #### Associated Certification Criteria